-PSW Science is a leading science education organization in Washington, DC.
-Founded in 1871 as the Philosophical Society of Washington, PSW Science brings speakers from around the world to present the latest scientific research to the Society’s members and interested members of the public.
-For almost 150 years, the Society has been a forum for the discussion of the scientific topics of the day, of interest to all educated men and women, and the Society proudly continues that tradition to the present.
+PSW®†is a leading science education and professional organization in Washington, DC.
+Founded in 1871 as the PHILOSOPHICAL SOCIETY OF WASHINGTON®†, PSW brings speakers from around the world to present the latest scientific research to the Society’s members and interested members of the public.
+For over 150 years, the Society has been a forum for the discussion of the scientific topics of the day, of interest to all educated men and women, and the Society proudly continues that tradition to the present.
 Membership in the Society is open to anyone interested in science and the purposes of the Society.

-PSW Science events – meetings with an invited speaker – generally are held every other Friday from September to May.
+PSW SCIENCE®† events – meetings with an invited speaker – generally are held every other Friday from September to June.
 Meetings are held in the John Wesley Powell Auditorium of the Cosmos Club in Washington, DC.
-The Society hosts a dinner with the speaker before the meeting to which PSW Science members are invited.
+The Society hosts a pre-lecture event -- a reception and dinner with the speaker -- before the meeting to which PSW Science members are invited.
 The meetings are open to the public, free of charge, and reservations are not required.
 Dress is casual.
 Meetings are live-streamed via the PSW Science YouTube channel, and videos of the meetings are posted to the PSW Science website.
 Following the meeting, attendees enjoy refreshments during the “social hour” and informal discussion with the speaker and other members.
-Thereafter, PSW Science members are invited to attend the “after party,” a small informal gathering at another location, to continue the conversation with the speaker.

 PSW Science traces its origins to the Saturday Club, a group of the leading scientists and professionals of the nation’s capital.
 The Saturday Club met on a regular basis on Saturday afternoons at the home of one of the members to discuss scientific topics and then adjourned to dinner and refreshments.
 The Saturday Club eventually grew to 40 or so members who soon felt the need to formalize their organization and provide for its future growth.